krupa-modi/Interview_Preparation/Javascript/Closure.md

 👉 Closure outer function ke variables ko **yaad rakhta hai**, even jab outer function ka execution khatam ho chuka ho.

+👉 **Formal Definition (Interview Ready):**
--> A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives a function access to its outer scope.
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In simple words, closure gives a function access to its outer scope.

 ---